ohpyupi/study.security-plus/types-of-attacks.md

   * For example, gathering information from sources such as archive.og, netcraft.com, or social media
 * Active Reconnaissance
   * Has a target communication

+### Shimming
+* An attacker places malware between an application and other files which intercepts the communication of the file